CharithaAdikari/Library-Management-App/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to Public Libty, please follow these guidelines:
+If you'd like to contribute to Public Library, please follow these guidelines:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/new-feature`).